xsf3190/oracle-to-github-backup/README.md

 This is not a conventional repository as all file commits are issued by a daily Oracle process using the GITHUB API.

 Originally created to provide a backup solution for subscribers to OCI "Always Free".

+Should be used for modestly sized schemas (<100MB) although the export employs advanced compression reducing the size of uploaded dump files by an order of magnitude.

 ## Install
 For backup: